eskendarov/eskendarov/README.md

 ITKN - information technology and communications.

-- Involved in the development of the backend for the EGAIS (the Russian united system for the recording of alcohol production) application processing system.
+- Involved in the development of the backend for the EGAIS (the Russian system for recording alcohol production) application processing system.
 - Extensively refined and optimized existing functionality within a legacy project.

 ### Software Engineer, LekiTech, Netherlands — 05.2020 - 11.2021